FOR RELEASE March 3, 2025

 BACH DANCING & DYNAMITE SOCIETY

-Bach Dancing & Dynamite Society (BDDS) presents its 33rd summer chamber music festival––33 seasons…33 1/3 RPM records…LPs, long playing––HIGH FIDELITY, June 7 – 23, 2024.
+Bach Dancing & Dynamite Society (BDDS) presents its 34th summer chamber music festival, FIRE FROM HEAVEN, June 6 – 22, 2025.
 This festival features nine concerts over three weekends, each weekend offers three different programs.
-We’ve always been faithful to the highest standards of performance, bringing audiences riveting performances with luminous sound.
-Fidelity also characterizes our relationship with our enthusiastic audience, our generous supporters, our friends.
-After 33 years, BDDS is proud to be one of Madison’s long-playing musical institutions!
-Performances will be held in the state-of-the-art new Hamel Music Center: Collins Recital Hall and the Mead Witter Concert Hall, in the Mead Witter School of Music, on the UW-Madison campus.
+Performances will be held in the state-of-the-art new Hamel Music Center in Collins Hall, part of the Mead Witter School of Music, on the UW-Madison campus, 740 University Avenue.

 Concerts are spiked with stories about the music, mystery guests, and even door prizes.
-Artistic co-directors and performers Stephanie Jutt, flute, and Jeffrey Sykes, piano, are joined by 19 musicians from Madison and around the country including violinists Stephanie Sant’Ambrogio (Reno Symphony Orchestra), Carmit Zori (Brooklyn Chamber Music Society), and Hye-Jin Kim (East Carolina University); violist Ara Gregorian (East Carolina University); cellists Joseph Johnson (Toronto Symphony Orchestra), Anthony Ross (Minneapolis Orchestra) and Parry Karp (Pro Arte Quartet); accordionist Stas Venglevski (international bayan virtuoso); pianist Christopher Taylor, (UW-Madison); harpist Johanna Weinholts (Madison Symphony Orchestra); clarinetist Alan Kay (Orpheus Chamber Orchestra, Juilliard School); oboeist Lindsay Flowers (UW-Madison); hornist Dafydd Bevil (Madison Symphony Orchestra); and Madison’s own violinist Leanne League; violist, Madlen Breckbill; cellist Trace Johnson; and bassist David Scholl.
+Artistic co-directors and performers Stephanie Jutt, flute, and Jeffrey Sykes, piano, are joined by 14 musicians from Madison and around the country including violinists Stephanie Sant’Ambrogio (Fresno Symphony Orchestra), Carmit Zori (Brooklyn Chamber Music Society), and Hye-Jin Kim (East Carolina University); violists Ara Gregorian (New England Conservatory) and Sally Chisholm (Pro Arte Quartet); cellist Parry Karp (Pro Arte Quartet); pianist Christopher Taylor (UW-Madison); harpist Johanna Weinholts (Madison Symphony Orchestra); and Madison’s own bassist, David Scholl.
+This season also welcomes thrilling new artists: clarinetist Alicia Lee, violinist Dawn Wahn, cellist Wilhelmina Smith, oboist Izumi Amemiya, and violist Aurelien Pederzoli.
+Also, Madison Choral Project will appear on stage with us as well as accordionist Stas Venglevski (international bayan virtuoso) with the Houston Accordion Orchestra in tow.

-Single general admission tickets can be purchased at Artsticketing.wisc.edu starting March 8, 2024.
+Single general admission tickets can be purchased at https://tinyurl.com/BDDS2025.
 Single tickets start at $47.
 Student tickets are always $10!
 Tickets are available at the door at all locations.
 Series tickets, starting at $123 for three different concerts, are available through Campus Ticketing until May 1.
-For tickets visit Artsticketing.wisc.edu For information visit www.bachdancing.org or call (608) 255-9866.
+For tickets visit https://tinyurl.com/BDDS2025 For information visit www.bachdancing.org or call (608) 255-9866.

 Bach Dancing & Dynamite Society always features great music played with joy, creativity, spontaneity, and a technique that is second to none.
 BDDS is aimed at people who are curious, open-minded, and up for anything.
 People who want to have serious fun.